jeroennoten/Laravel-AdminLTE/README.md

 You now just return this view from your controller, as usual.
 Check out [AdminLTE](https://almsaeedstudio.com) to find out how to build beautiful content for your admin panel.

-## 5. The `make:adminlte` artisan command
+## 5. The `adminlte:install` artisan command

 > Note: only for Laravel 5.2 and higher

-This package ships with a `make:adminlte` command that behaves exactly like `make:auth` (introduced in Laravel 5.2) but replaces the authentication views with AdminLTE style views.
+This package ships with a `adminlte:install` command that behaves exactly like `make:auth` (introduced in Laravel 5.2) but replaces the authentication views with AdminLTE style views.

 ```
 php artisan make:adminlte